Mel-louie/some_little_progs/README.md

 - Quinn 👩‍⚕️
 	- My first attempt to code a quine.
 Realy cool to do<br />

+## Docker
+- HTML_TEST_PAGE 🐳
+	- A Dockerfile to set an Nginx config, to test html pages on localhost<br />

 ## JS
 - quote-generator :scroll:
 	- A little program in JavaScript that generates (in French) sentences a manager can say.
 First prog in JS, for a friend, pretty fun to do.<br />